 Southampton City Council maintains 5 multi-storey car parks and 29 surface parks within the City Centre, which accommodate 4719 parking spaces.
 This constitutes approximately one third of the off-street parking capacity available to the public within the City Centre.
 All other off-street City Centre parking provision is managed by private operators.
-Toys R Us Car Park was managed by the Council on their behalf but since the closure of the store, the facility is no longer open.
+Toys R Us Car Park was managed by the Council on their behalf but since the closure of the store, the facility is no longer open and is now to be redeveloped.